slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On networking

 <!--
+> *"Millenials who learn the dark Boomer arts of phone calls and eye contact will inherit the earth."  -- Molson_Hart@x*

 - When you first meet someone, introduce yourself as a nobody, watch how they treat you, you will gauge their true character, you will understand how they treat others.
+- You don't meet people by accident.
+There's always a reason.
+A lesson or a blessing.
+- Avoid forcing connections.
+- shyness costs a fortune
 -->

 > *"The enemy of excellence is isolation."